 Below is a full description of us, our home, our ponies and a description of the general help required throughout the year.
 We've had a lot of workaway enquiries already this year and are virtually fully booked.
-There is a little time left in November / December so if this coincides with your dates do get in touch.
+We are now fully booked for 2019 but if you’re travelling in 2020 and would like to stay with us please do get in touch.

 Breakfast and lunch is self service - the fridge and cupboards are well stocked.
 Mark usually cooks for all of us in the evening although we are always happy for Workawayers to cook an evening meal or two for us all while they are with us if they'd like to do so.
 We aren't smokers ourselves and don't allow smoking in the house.
 Workawayers are very welcome to consume their own alcohol while staying with us but we don't supply it ourselves.

 When we have workawayers with us we always make a point of taking them out as often as we can to show them the local area.
 Recent trips have been to some of the small towns and villages on Royal Deeside such as Ballater and Braemar and up to the Moray Coast to Nairn and the beautiful little coastal village of Findhorn.
 Lots of beautiful white sandy beaches to walk on and pub lunches too.
 We often have friends over for a drink and an impromptu meal on the patio in the sunshine in the summer (yes we do get sunshine in Aberdeenshire) or for kitchen pot luck suppers in the winter and the workawayers we've had with us so far have enjoyed joining in, meeting our friends and learning about our way of life in a small community.